TangibleInc/loops-and-logic-docs/docs/getting-started/01 - index.md

 ## Step 2: Download some demo templates

 L&L templates can be shared either as .json or .png files.
-The PNG below is an encoded collection of general L&L templates that will work with the data structure of most WordPress blogs.
+The .png below is an encoded collection of general L&L templates that will work with the data structure of most WordPress blogs.
 Save the image below to your computer.

 ![](./quick-start-templates-for-loops-and-logic.png)
 ## Step 3: Import the file into Loops & Logic

 In your site's dashboard, navigate to Tangible > Import & Export and click Import.
-Select the .json file you just downloaded.
+Select the .png file you just downloaded.

 ![](./8Lz36GDERly6p83Gly4RczBlw.png)